aws-samples/sql-database-client-side-encryption-example-application/README.md

 sam --version
 ```

-Create a AWS KMS Key Administrator role.
+Create a AWS KMS key administrator role.
 Be sure that the key policy that you create allows the current user to [administer the CMK](https://aws.amazon.com/premiumsupport/knowledge-center/update-key-policy-future/).

 For example, create a role named 'KeyAdministratorRole' with the following IAM Policy.